yanBrandao/Network-Flux/README.md

 # Network-Flux

-A pratical exercise for Algorithm.
+A pratical exercise for Survey Desing problem using Ford-Fulkerson Algorithm.